lapce/plugin-server-protocol/_specifications/psp/0.1/general/initialize.md

 #### <a href="#initialize" name="initialize" class="anchor">Initialize Request (:leftwards_arrow_with_hook:)</a>

-The initialize request Follows the same rule as the initialize request from LSP.
+The initialize request follows the same rules as the initialize request from the [LSP specification](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#initialize).
 Additions to this request are the new capabilities, and the subscribed events: A server can choose to dynamically or at startup subscribe to PSP/LSP events.
 The client will only send the subscribed events to the server.

 _Request_: